Why am I here?

 Religion, philosophy, culture – all attempted to answer the big questions, but none succeeded.
 They never will.
 That’s because the questions are flawed.

 They seemed like legitimate, well-intentioned questions that deserved to be answered.
-Yet as hard as I tried and as often as I posed these questions, the truth about my existence eluded me.
+Yet as hard as I tried and as often as I pondered these questions, the truth about my existence eluded me.

 Then one day I woke up